This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 A producer, such as service A, publishes a message to the queue.

 The queue persists the message to disk.
-This ensures the message will eventually be processed, even if the queue or
+This ensures that the message will eventually be processed, even if the queue or

 either service has an outage.